zlz-studio/zlz-studio.github.io/env/grass/index.md

 - **Push** — sets how far the blades lean sideways, away from the object
 - **Flatter** — sets how far the blades are pressed down toward the ground
 - **Debug Mode** — visualizes the area that affects the grass

-## LOD System
-Grass uses a distance-based LOD system to stay cheap to render — full-detail meshes near the camera, and lighter meshes or culling farther away.

-See **[Grass LOD](grass-lod/)** for the full breakdown.